acktreptow/photo-showcase/README.md

 ### Search Page

-The only page that fetches data client-side because user input is needed to render photos.
+This is the only page that fetches data client-side because user input is needed to render photos.
 However, the GET request to the Unsplash API is sent via a server-based Next.js API route handler.
 This prevents my Unsplash access credentials from leaking in the page source of your device (the client).

 ## Installation